solana-labs/solana/docs/src/terminology.md

 ## account

-A record in the Solana ledger.
-Like an account at a traditional bank, it may hold funds called [lamports](terminology.md#lamport).
+A record in the Solana ledger that either holds data or is an executable program.

+Like an account at a traditional bank, a Solana account may hold funds called [lamports](terminology.md#lamport).
 Like a file in Linux, it is addressable by a [key](terminology.md#public-key) (public key or pubkey).

-Accounts exist in the memory of Solana validators.
+## account owner

+The public key (pubkey) that owns an account.

+This notion of 'owner' is different from private key ownership that allows you to sign transactions affecting an account.

+An account owner can be the system program or any program such as a token program.
+An account in a wallet is owned by the system program.

 ## app